-Current Sovereign Debt Landscape for Emerging Economies and Developing Countries predict, the global economy slips into a worldwide recession in the coming months.
+The current sovereign debt landscape for emerging economies and developing countries to get worse if global interest rates remain at relatively high levels and/or if, as some predict, the global economy slips into a worldwide recession in the coming months.
 Furthermore, China's slower-than-expected post-pandemic economic recovery may well have a dampening effect on the global economy in general and the emerging economies and developing countries in particular.